 - Plaintiff vs. Swimming Pool Alarm Manufacturer – Represented the manufacturer and multi-national retailer of a swimming pool alarm in a Los Angeles case where plaintiff, a prominent Beverly Hills attorney, claimed the alarm malfunctioned during assembly and sounded in his ear, causing substantial hearing loss.
 We disputed causation based on testing of the unit and through testimony of medical witnesses and resolved the case shortly before trial for a fraction of the demand.

-- Plaintiff vs. Panel Saw Manufacturer – Represented an Italian manufacturer of an industrial saw in a case where plaintiff suffered amputation of a pinky finger at work as a result of the allegedly defective design of the saw.
-Following extensive internal company investigation and expert discovery, the claim was resolved shortly in advance of trial for less than two percent of the claimed damages and 10 percent of the settlement demand.
+- Plaintiff vs. Panel Saw Manufacturer – Represented Italian manufacturer of an industrial saw in a Los Angeles case where plaintiff suffered amputation of a pinky finger at work as a result of the allegedly defective design of the saw.
+Following extensive internal company investigation and expert discovery, the claim was resolved shortly in advance of trial for less than 2% of the claimed damages and 10% of the settlement demand.

-- Plaintiff vs. Computer Monitor Manufacturer – Represented a computer monitor manufacturer in a pre-litigation claim where plaintiff alleged that a fire that caused substantial damage to property was a result of a defect in the client’s product.
-We worked closely with an expert to conduct inspection and testing of the monitor and were successful in concluding that the source of the fire must have been external and not related to the client’s product.
+- Plaintiff vs. Computer Monitor Manufacturer – Represented manufacturer of a computer monitor in a Northern California pre-litigation claim where plaintiff alleged that a fire that caused substantial damage to property was a result of a defect in the client’s product.
+We worked closely with an expert to conduct inspection and testing of the monitor and were successful in establishing that the source of the fire must have been external and not related to the client’s product.

 - Gonzalez v.
-Various Defendants – Dismissal of a drug manufacturer in a personal injury product liability action at the outset of case in response to a planned filing of a demurrer.
+Various Defendants – Dismissal of a drug manufacturer client from a personal injury product liability action at the outset of the case in response to a planned filing of a demurrer.